Timusan/timusan.github.io/ja/stories/web-shop.md

 <div class="steps-content">
 	<p>After the idea and structure are laid down, it is time to make it look beautiful.
-	   Together with your input, Shisaa.jp will propose a design for your web shop, a graphical look & feel.</p>
+	   Together with your input, shisaa.be will propose a design for your web shop, a graphical look & feel.</p>
 	<p>This design will encompass the landing page, basic page elements (forms, tables, lists, ...), a basic design for additional pages, a design for product listings and a design for a detail product page.</p>
 	<p>A maximum of three alteration request can be made within the proposed design budget (see pricing table below).</p>
 	<p>We highly appreciate and encourage our customers input.
 If you have your own designer, or your own pictures, do not hesitate to present them during this step.